navinlabcode/copykit/README.md

 ## Issues

+CopyKit has not yet been peer-reviewed so please use it with caution.
 We do our best to provide a bug free software, however CopyKit is in its infancy and some growing pains are expected.
 Please let us know of any issues and we will be happy to take a look at it.
+We greatly appreciate suggestions.
+Please make sure to, if possible, include a reproducible example and the output of your sessionInfo() when opening an issue.

 ## Logo